 Information about the CDP Forests Program can be found here.

 CDP works with purchasing organizations and suppliers to reduce climate, water and forest risks.
 These works with supply chains includes over 280 purchasing organizations and more than 47,000 suppliers to identify and manage climate change, deforestation and water-related risks.
 By supporting collaboration and transparency in the value chain, CDP's supply chain member companies can engage with their suppliers to tackle risks, take advantage of opportunities and ensure business continuity.

 Information about the CDP Supply Chain Program can be found here.

 Cities are vital in the transition to a sustainable economy.
 CDP helps cities disclose their environmental activities, understand their impact and take action.
 CDP provides the global platform for cities to measure, manage and disclose their environmental data.
-We work with over 620 cities measuring and disclosing environmental data each year to manage emissions, build resilience, protect themselves from climate impacts and create better places for people to live and work.
+We work with 1100 cities measuring and disclosing environmental data each year to manage emissions, build resilience, protect themselves from climate impacts and create better places for people to live and work.
 These cities are disclosing over 8,000 urban sustainability actions, demonstrating their commitment to building a sustainable economy and tackling climate change.
 We are nearing a tipping point in mainstreaming environmental action, and cities are at the heart of this transition.

 Information about the CDP Cities Program can be found here.